qfpl/blog/content/posts/sv-1.0.md

 our parser was likely to work with whatever parser library the user is already using.

-`sv` was not only for writing custom liniters and sanitisation tools.
+`sv` was not only for writing custom linters and sanitisation tools.
 It was also for writing decoders to extract values from CSV documents into Haskell programs.
 Importantly, `sv` did not use type classes for this, but rather an Applicative combinator-based approach.
 Users could pass around and